IMPLab/Database/README.md

 ###### Files organization
 The first folder (eg: 08.11) corresponds to the day of recording.
-The next folder is the participant Number.
+The next folder is the participant number (all files have been anonymised).
-In this folder is also included a file “log” where the beginning and the end of the reading session is written (start and end time, date).
-In the folder of each participant is included a log file (start and end time, date), the png file of the read texts, and the device used to record the participant eye movements (one folder for each device).
+In the folder of each participant is included the device used to record the participant eye movements (one folder for each device).
-In each of the device-folder is included the raw recording of the eye gaze (csv format).
+In each of the device-folder is included the raw recording of the eye gaze (csv format), a log file (start and end time, date), and the png file of the read texts.
-The file is named following the notation “nameOfText.csv” where nameOfText is the name of the text as described in metadata.txt
+The csv file is named following the notation “nameOfText_device.csv” where "nameOfText" is the name of the text as described in metadata.txt and "device" is the deviced used.
 The details of each csv file can be retrieved in the corresponding device manufacturer website.